 - Are the benefits of nursing career the same as the benefits of a health science degree?

 There are many rewarding occupations in the healthcare and nursing industries.
-Take sufficient time to learn what is a health science major offers, and the many career possibilities this degree program provides.
+Take time to learn what a health science major offers, and the many career possibilities this degree program provides.

 Health Science & Nursing School Accreditation

-Accreditation is the process by which universities, professional schools, and colleges receive validation as to the validity of the courses offered compared against a pre-set industry generally agreed-upon set of professional standards.
-In other words, accreditation approval essentially acts as a professional stamp of approval!
-There are two broad categories of academic accreditation used in the United States — Regional Accreditation and Specialized Accreditation.
+Accreditation is the process by which universities, professional schools, and colleges receive validation of the courses offered.
+In other words, accreditation essentially acts as a professional stamp of approval!
+There are two broad categories of academic accreditation used in the United States:

-Regional Accreditation: Regional accreditation is tasked through the federal government’s Regional Agencies that are organized under the United States Department of Education (USDE).
-These regional accreditation agencies are tasked with the responsibility of overseeing the nation’s regional accreditation processes and standards.
-As the federal government manages the process of regional accreditation it is most often viewed as an exalted type of accreditation.
+Regional Accreditation: Regional accreditation is through the federal government’s Regional Agencies that are organized under the U.S. Department of Education (USDE).
+These regional accreditation agencies are responsible for overseeing the nation’s regional accreditation processes and standards.
+As the federal government manages the process of regional accreditation it is most often viewed as the best type of accreditation.

-Specialized Accreditation: Undergraduate and graduate health science and nursing degree programs frequently choose to voluntarily open their health science and nursing facilities and programs to professional inspections from approved professional industry oversight agencies.
+Specialized Accreditation: Undergraduate and graduate health science and nursing degree programs frequently open their health science and nursing facilities and programs to inspections from approved professional industry oversight agencies.

 Health Sciences Accreditation

-Commission on Accreditation of Allied Health Education Programs: The CAAHEP is a tax-exempt entity that was created in the early 1990s.
-What does CAAHEP stand for?
-The acronym is short for the Commission on Accreditation of Allied Health Education Programs.
-The CAAHEP is one of the primary professional oversight agencies whose accreditation activities are sanctioned by the Council for Higher Education (CHEA) for the accreditation of health science-related programs and institutions of higher learning.
+Commission on Accreditation of Allied Health Education Programs (CAAHEP): The CAAHEP is a tax-exempt entity created in the early 1990s.
+The CAAHEP is a primary professional oversight agency.
+Its accreditation activities are sanctioned by the Council for Higher Education (CHEA) for the accreditation of health science-related programs and institutions of higher learning.

 The CAAHEP is responsible for accrediting more than 2,000+ entry-level programs across the health science and nursing industry.
 Accreditation is a great way to ensure health science education programs offer consistent, required curricula and internship requirements.